swstkm/hgt_inference_comparative_study/README.md

 Code to reproduce the results of the paper, "Horizontal Gene Transfer Inference: Gene presence-absence outperforms gene trees" where we perform a comparative study of HGT inference methods.
 See: [preprint in bioRxiv](https://www.biorxiv.org/content/10.1101/2024.12.27.630302).

-Each folder for steps 01, 02, and 03, contain Jupyter notebooks that were run in the order of their numbering.
-Scripts and other helper functions that they depend on or are mentioned in the notebooks can be found in the `src/` or `lib/` directories respectively.

-Please note that using 'Run all' or equivalent in the jupyter notebooks will generally not be useful.
-Some of the intervening steps in the notebooks are markdown cells instructing how to run programs via shell, separately.
-These programs are time consuming ones, often utilising multiprocessing in an HPC.
-Please run the notebooks, cell by cell, keeping this in mind.

-This study downloads and processes an number of large files, which were stored in the `data` directory, which is empty in this repo.
-If you follow/run the notebooks you will progressively fill the `data` directory to reproduce all the results as well a the figures in the paper.
-Alternatively, you can download this repo containing the results and figures in the `data` directory, from the [Zenodo link](https://zenodo.org/records/14555036) in the paper.
+The project is organized into three main steps (`01`, `02`, `03`), each containing sequentially numbered Jupyter notebooks.
+Supporting scripts and helper functions referenced in these notebooks are located in the `src/` and `lib/` directories.

+## Notebook Usage
+- Execute notebooks **cell by cell** instead of using 'Run All'.
+- Many cells contain **markdown instructions** for running external shell programs.
+This is because several processes are computationally intensive and intended for HPC environments with multiprocessing capabilities.

+## Data Management
+- The `data` directory is initially empty in this repository.
+- Running the notebooks sequentially will populate the `data` directory with:
+  - Downloaded files
+  - Processed results
+  - Generated figures
+- Alternatively, a complete dataset including results and figures can be downloaded from the [Zenodo link](https://zenodo.org/records/14555036) in the paper.

 ## Required python packages